-Credits: 0 Coordinator : C. Storr, Academic Coordinator of Clinical Education A. Thomas, Assistant Academic Coordinator of Clinical Education
+Coordinator: C. Storr, Academic Coordinator of Clinical Education

+A. Thomas, Assistant Academic Coordinator of Clinical Education

-This course commences in UI and continues at set intervals throughout the three years of the program.
-Fieldwork placements will be arranged with McGill teaching hospitals, McGill affiliated hospitals and centres.
+This series of courses, of which there are five, commences in UI and continues at set intervals throughout the three years of the program.
+Fieldwork placements will be arranged with McGill affiliated facilities.
 At times students may request fieldwork outside of the Montréal region (these regions may also include the US and overseas).
 The Occupational Therapy Program has developed specific guidelines pertaining to international and CAOT (Canadian Association of Occupational Therapists) placements.
 Please refer to page 21 for further details.

 Both traditional and non-traditional fieldwork placements will be used.
-The latter will consist of facilities/agencies/programs which do not employ an occupational therapist.
+The latter will consist of facilities/agencies/programs which do not employ an occupational therapist directly on site.